luizhenriquesb/luizhenriquesb/README.md

 - 👋 Hello, welcome to my profile!
-My name is Luiz Henrique and I'm an undergraduate student in Social Sciences at University of São Paulo, currently in my sixth semester.
+My name is Luiz Henrique and I'm an undergraduate student in Social Sciences at University of São Paulo.

 - ✨ Political Science, Public Policies and Data Analysis are my favorite study topics.
 Here, on my GitHub, you'll find some R code that explores datasets related to these topics (directly or indirectly).